openstack/openstack-manuals/doc/common/glossary.rst

       release is named after "Newton House" which is located at 1013 E. Ninth St., Austin, TX. which is listed on the National Register of Historic Places.

-   NTP

-      Network Time Protocol; Method of keeping a clock for a host or node correct via communication with a trusted, accurate time source.

    network UUID